markjprice/cs10dotnet6/README.md

 ## Code solutions for Visual Studio 2022 and Visual Studio Code

-Visual Studio 2022 and Visual Studio Code use different files to group projects so I have separated their solution code:
+If you have Visual Studio 2022 for Windows and Visual Studio Code and its C# extension installed on the same computer, the build process can sometimes conflict.
+This is because Visual Studio has its own non-standard build server that is different from the standard build server used by .NET SDK.
+Visual Studio 2022 and Visual Studio Code also use different file types to group projects.
+So I have duplicated and separated solution code for each product:

-- Visual Studio 2022 for Windows solutions for each chapter: [/vs4win](/vs4win)
+- [/vs4win](/vs4win): Visual Studio 2022 for Windows solution files and projects for each chapter
-- Visual Studio Code solutions for each chapter: [/vscode](/vscode)
+- [/vscode](/vscode): Visual Studio Code workspace files and projects for each chapter

 ## [Bonus content](9781801077361_Bonus_Content.pdf)
 Three chapters and the appendix available to [download](9781801077361_Bonus_Content.pdf) as a PDF: